Metformin begins working within 24-48 hours but full effects take 8-12 weeks

 Research studies have consistently shown that the most noticeable reductions in HbA1c levels, which reflect average blood sugar control over the previous two to three months, begin to emerge around the four to six-week mark.
 Many patients report that their daily blood glucose readings start showing more consistent improvements during this timeframe, with both fasting and post-meal glucose levels trending downward.

 The medication's effect on reducing intestinal glucose absorption also becomes more apparent during this phase.
 Metformin works in the digestive system to decrease the amount of glucose absorbed from food, which helps prevent the dramatic spikes in blood sugar that often occur after meals.
 This mechanism, combined with improved insulin sensitivity and reduced liver glucose production, creates a comprehensive approach to blood sugar management.
-Additionally, some patients begin to notice secondary benefits during this period, such as modest weight loss or improved energy levels, similar to how how long does it take for Zepbound to work in terms of metabolic improvements.
+Additionally, some patients begin to notice secondary benefits during this period, such as modest weight loss or improved energy levels, similar to how how long it takes for Zepbound to work in terms of metabolic improvements.

 Maximum Effectiveness: The Full Therapeutic Window